-Wintermint Hexagon Stockings are a lovely item to add to your holiday decor this season!
+The Wintermint Crochet Hexagon Stocking is a lovely item to add to your holiday decor this season!
 Lovely granny hexagons in both a spearmint and peppermint color scheme give it a fun retro look too!
 This stocking is nice and big, so you can stuff it full of lots of treats!

-Click below to watch a full video tutorial on how to make this project:
+Watch a full video tutorial on how to make the Wintermint Crochet Hexagon Stocking:

 Love video tutorials?
 Click here to subscribe to the Fiber Flux YouTube channel for more stitchy fun!

 - 6.0 mm J crochet hook

 - Worsted weight yarn in color of your choice (I used Red Heart Super Saver in white, cherry red, perfect pink, spring green, and paddy green)